 Why would you ever have to evacuate?
 Consider what we have seen on the national news recently:

 - Natural gas explosions

 - Hazardous waste truck and train accidents

 This pack is meant for you, and your family, to survive on your own for 3 days.
 It could happen to you!

 Every BOB is individual.
 It could be a backpack, a carry bag, or a small rolling suitcase with handle.
 It must be easy for you to carry!
 And it should be set next to the doorway or at least near it so that if police or National Guard comes to your door you can just grab and go.

-2. Copies of important family documents like identification (copy of your driver’s license or birth certificate and social security card), insurance policy declaration pages, and bank account records.
+- Copies of important family documents like identification (copy of your driver’s license or birth certificate and social security card), insurance policy declaration pages, and bank account records.
 Family phone numbers and emails.
-Put these in a waterproof container or bag.
+Create a survival binder and put it in a waterproof container or bag.

 - Formula and infant food.

 - Disposable diapers.

 - Entertainment for the kids and food they will eat.

 - Toddlers plus can carry their own backpacks.